 7. Oklahoma State University

-Oklahoma State University’s BS in Early Childhood Education, offered through their College of Education, Health and Aviation (EHA), prepares graduates to meet the the development and education needs of early learners.
+Oklahoma State University’s BS in Early Childhood Education, offered through their College of Human Sciences in the Department of Human Development and Family Science, prepares graduates to meet the development and education needs of early learners.
 Students, upon completion of the Teacher Preparation Program, become certified to teach Pre-K through 3rd grade in the state of Oklahoma.
-Oklahoma State University offers a unique feature found in only a few early childhood education colleges, a development lab as a model of classroom to test and practice education techniques.
+Oklahoma State University offers a unique feature found in only a few early childhood education colleges, a development lab as a model of the classroom to test and practice education techniques.

 Oklahoma State University, which began as Oklahoma A&M, was established in 1890.
-The National Council for Accreditation of Teacher Education accredits California State University’s undergraduate ECE degree program.
-OKState’s EHA program in Early Childhood Education graduates acquire more than 1,200 classroom hours.
+The National Council for Accreditation of Teacher Education accredits Oklahoma State University’s undergraduate ECE degree program.
+OK State’s program in Early Childhood Education requires more than 1,200 classroom hours.
 Additionally, this program is accredited through the National Association for the Education of Young Children (NAEYC) and the Council for the Accreditation of Educator Preparation (CAEP).